How can you change the number of partitions or replicas of a Kafka topic?

 d,{"column1": "3"}

-Stop the producer by entering CTRL+C
+Stop the producer with Ctrl-C

 .